-Cannabis is the UK's favourite illegal drug.
-An estimated half a million people use it for medicinal purposes, and many more just to get high.
-In the past decade, many other countries have moved to decriminalise or even fully legalise smoking and growing weed, yet the UK's government refuses to budge.
-When over 200,000 people signed a petition last year calling on Westminster to make the production, sale and use of weed legal, the government responded with a flat-out no. Yet in some ways, decriminalisation is happening through the back door, with many British police forces de-prioritising the policing of cannabis.
+Cannabis is the UK's favorite illegal drug.
+An estimated half million people use it for medicinal purposes, and many more use it just to get high.
+In the past decade, several countries have moved to decriminalize or even fully legalize smoking and growing weed, yet the UK government refuses to budge.
+When more than 200,000 people signed a petition last year calling on the city of Westminster to make the production, sale, and use of weed legal, the government responded with a flat-out "no." Yet in some ways, decriminalization is happening through the back door, with many British police forces no longer making cannabis crackdowns a top priority.

-In this episode of High Society we explore how that approach to the issue shapes the UK's weed culture, meeting growers, medical users, politicians and a couple of thieves in Birmingham who have come up with a novel way to make money off the country's cannabis trade.
+In this episode of High Society, we explore how that approach to the issue shapes the country's weed culture and meet growers, medical marijuana users, politicians, and a couple of thieves who have come up with a novel way to make money off the UK cannabis trade.